-If you are a beginner in yoga, you may face many awkward situation, like feeling sweaty, fall on many times on the floor, while doing even some basic poses.
-But do not be afraid of doing or practicing yoga or attending yoga classes on a regular basis, because everyone face the same situation more or less at least a few times.
+If you are a beginner in yoga, you may face many awkward situations, like feeling sweaty, fall on many times on the floor, while doing even some basic poses.
+But do not be afraid of doing or practicing yoga or attending yoga classes on a regular basis, because everyone faces the same situation more or less at least a few times.
 Bit by bit practice help you overcome all the things that you are facing and you will feel comfortable in most of the poses.
-Albeit few difficult poses are there that are quite tough and you will need more time to make yourself master on that.
+Albeit a few difficult poses are there that are quite tough and you will need more time to make yourself master on that.
 But nothing is impossible, practice makes a person perfect.

 Here we have discussed yoga for beginners, especially some basic yoga poses that would be helpful for beginners.

 Yoga for beginners a real challenge.
 Even every yoga pose can be challenging for you in terms of your physical endurance as well as flexibility, but you seem to enjoy that, though gradually.
 Only a week or two may not sufficient for the beginners to make a regular and comfortable on the yoga mat.
 But you should bear in mind – not to give up.
-Enjoy each pose with sincerity and clarity, practice in front of a trainer, who will help you to rectify the pose and then involve in yoga session at home on a regular basis, at least 30 minutes will be sufficient to make you feel confident.
+Enjoy each pose with sincerity and clarity, practice in front of a trainer, who will help you to rectify the pose and then involve in a yoga session at home on a regular basis, at least 30 minutes will be sufficient to make you feel confident.

-Many yoga for beginners are easy, though you should move through a progression of various poses, starting from Sun Salutation or Surya Namaskar to Boat Pose often called Naukasana, where all muscles of your body will be engaged.
+Many yoga for beginners is easy, though you should move through a progression of various poses, starting from Sun Salutation or Surya Namaskar to Boat Pose often called Naukasana, where all muscles of your body will be engaged.
 You will love working on your limbs, stretching shoulders, twisting your torso etc. You may juggle between maintaining the yoga postures and attempting to breathe the perfect way.
-You may dreamt of having a hot bath or olive oil massage, but you do not need to.
-After a yoga session you will surely feel light, calm, relax and get a sense of relief.
+You may dream of having a hot bath or olive oil massage, but you do not need to.
+After a yoga session, you will surely feel light, calm, relax and get a sense of relief.

 - Tadasana / Mountain Pose